When to use the small claims court

 How much will it cost?

 Using the small claims court should cost you relatively little.
 This is partly because you put the case yourself, so you don't have to pay for a solicitor.

 You're required to pay the fees needed to take a claim through the small claims court in advance.

 The total amount you could have to pay depends on the amount you're claiming and whether you're in England, Wales, Scotland or Northern Ireland.

 It will also depend on how far your claim goes through the court process.

 In England and Wales you will need to pay an issue fee to start a small claims court action.

 The lowest amount this could be is £25 for claims up to £300 that are issued online.
-The highest amount you could pay is £455 for high value claims issued by post.

 To work out issue fees for your particular claim, visit the official government website about justice in the UK.